 Located in the 600 block of West Robinson Street, which is in the west central portion of the CRA, the Orlando Coal Gasification plant manufactured coal gas from 1887 to 1960, at which time the plant and appurtenances were demolished.
 At no time in its history was the plant owned or operated by the City of Orlando.
-Various studies of the potential soil and groundwater contamination emanating from this facility have been conducted over the past fifteen years.
-In 1988-1989, the United States Geological Survey conducted a water quality monitoring study of the Upper Floridan aquifer, which serves as a drinking water source for some utilities in the Central Florida region.
-This aquifer is about 200 feet below ground surface.
-The OUC, which provides drinking water to the City of Orlando, has, as its water source, the Lower Floridan aquifer which is approximately 1,200 feet below ground surface.
-This study showed some evidence of contamination in the Upper Floridan aquifer that could have resulted from the disposal of by-products from the coal gasification manufacturing process.
+Various studies of the potential soil and groundwater contamination emanating from this facility have been conducted for over thirty years.
+In 1988-1989, the United States Geological Survey conducted a water quality monitoring study of the Upper Floridan aquifer, located about 200 feet below ground surface, which serves as a drinking water source for some utilities in the Central Florida region.
+The OUC, which provides drinking water to the City of Orlando, utilizes the Lower Floridan aquifer which is approximately 1,200 feet below ground surface, as the City's water source.
+Previous studies showed potential evidence of contamination in the Upper Floridan aquifer that may have resulted from the disposal of by-products from the coal gasification manufacturing process.